MinxZ/dleader_agent/docs/mcp_integration.md

 ## Conclusion

-Biomni's MCP integration provides a powerful way to extend its capabilities with external tools and services, while also making Biomni tools available to the broader MCP ecosystem.
+dleader_agent's MCP integration provides a powerful way to extend its capabilities with external tools and services, while also making dleader_agent tools available to the broader MCP ecosystem.
 This enables seamless interoperability and allows you to build sophisticated AI workflows that combine the best of multiple tool ecosystems.